LegacyLeap Logo

 By the end, you’ll have a fact-based view of what migrating to modern .NET involves, what it delivers, and how to approach it with minimal risk.

-For leadership teams, modernization initiatives compete with every other capital and operational expense.
+For US leadership teams, modernization initiatives compete with every other capital and operational expense.
 A credible business case for .NET migration must be clear, quantified, and defensible.

 Migrating to modern .NET isn’t a single metric decision.
 It affects the full cost and capability ecosystem around your applications, from infrastructure spend and developer efficiency to compliance risk and end-user performance.